kurtamohler/rl-stuff/README.md

 To train a policy gradient network to play the game, you can run [dodgy/dodgy_policy_gradient.py](dodgy/dodgy_policy_gradient.py).
-There are several optional features like rendering the environment and saving the trained network to a faile, which are enabled with command line arguments.
+There are several optional features like rendering the environment and saving the trained network to a file, which are enabled with command line arguments.
 Run `$ python dodgy_policy_gradient.py --help` for more information.

 Training the policy gradient network to play Dodgy usually only takes a few